Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 # Report 5 - Week of 09/21/2023-09/28/2023 #
 ### *Rachel Qingzhu Zhang* ###

+## Summary

+my week was largely dedicated to setting up and exploring Proton2.
+I anticipate that my familiarity with Arduino will be an asset as I dive deeper, even as I navigate the unique aspects of the Proton platform.

 This week, I worked through Sudhu's tutorial and successfully set up the hardwire device, Proton2.
 In exploring its functionalities, I discovered several interesting features and capabilities of the device.
 The toolkit accompanying Proton2 is comprehensive, with a wide array of components and gadgets that I am eager to delve into further.